 Waiting is an art.
 Waiting can be powerful.

 Not many people enjoy waiting or learning patients, yet people who are the most successful at living and loving are those who learn to wait successfully.
 Not many people enjoy waiting or learning how to be patient.
 Most of us want things just to happen pretty quickly- no line to stand in or stop to wait at.
 Yet, we can not always have what we want when we want it.
 Waiting, therefore, becomes a powerful tool that can help us accomplish good in our lives.
 We need to look at waiting as not being time wasted.
 Waiting simply means something is being worked out- in us, in someone else, in the world.
-Rather than looking at waiting as something useless, lets focus in on what waiting allows us to do.
+Rather than looking at waiting as something useless, let’s focus on what waiting allows us to do.

 Waiting allows us to focus on: